-The story is about Ana Ishikawa, a half-Japanese half-American woman with a vendetta: avenge his father and brother at the hands of the Yakuza leader Masahiro Arashi who killed them when she was a child.
-Going trained for decades for his grandfather Yoshitora, a Warrior Monk, she goes to a Roaring Rampage of Revenge against Arashi and the Yakuza under the identity of "Shi" and becoming the "embodiment of death."
-In the end, and thanks to the strong teachings of her Catholic mother, she just let him in jail and decided not kill anymore, but keeping the "Shi" alter-ego when becomes necessary, fighting not just criminals but supernatural forces and even another "embodiment of death" like her.
+The story is about Ana Ishikawa, a half-Japanese half-American woman with a vendetta: avenge her father and brother at the hands of the Yakuza leader Masahiro Arashi who killed them when she was a child.
+Training for decades under her grandfather Yoshitora, a Warrior Monk, she goes into a Roaring Rampage of Revenge against Arashi and the Yakuza under the identity of "Shi" and becoming the "embodiment of death."
+In the end, thanks to the strong teachings of her Catholic mother, she just leaves him in jail and decides not to kill anymore, but keeps the "Shi" alter-ego for when it becomes necessary, fighting not just criminals but supernatural forces and even another "embodiment of death" like her.

 Not to be confused with the French Graphic Novel of the same name made by Zidrou and Joseph Homs, the Naruto character C (known in Japan as "Shi"), nor the 2012 South Korean film of the same name (known in Western as "Poetry".)